 Located on the doorstep of The Coromandel, Thames is a gateway to outdoor adventures.
-Enjoy a great coffee & soak up the gold mining heritage.
+Enjoy a great coffee and soak up the gold mining heritage.

 The northern end of Thames, known still as Grahamstown, offers cafés and boutique shops in a charming colonial setting.
 Be sure to visit the museum, which covers early Maori times, the arrival of the first pioneers and the development of mining, logging, railways and shipping.
 You can also visit the historic School of Mines, which is open from Wednesday to Sunday year-round.